Nourish - Can I Get Enough Calcium On A Plant-Based Or Dairy-Free Diet?| Part 1

-The recommended intake (RDA) is 800 mg/day for children, adults and older people, increasing to 1200 mg for teenagers, pregnant and lactating women.
+The recommended intake (RDA) is 800 mg/day for children, adults and older people.
+This increases to 1200 mg for teenagers, pregnant and lactating women.

 Really, you should be able to get all the calcium you need by eating a varied and balanced diet.
 However, if you do take calcium supplements, make sure to check whether any additional supplements you take also contain calcium.
-Also take your diet into consideration, as too much calcium (more than 1,500mg a day) could be harmful, leading to stomach pain, diarrhoea or more serious issues like calcium oxalate kidney stones.
+Also take your diet into consideration, as too much (more than 1,500mg a day) could be harmful.
+This may lead to stomach pain, diarrhoea or more serious issues like calcium oxalate kidney stones.

 How Do Our Bodies Absorb Calcium?

-You also need Vitamin D, C and K, along with minerals magnesium, boron, selenium, copper, zinc and phosphorus to support good bone health and optimal absorption.
+You also need vitamin D, C and K, along with minerals magnesium, boron, selenium, copper, zinc and phosphorus.
+These are essential to support good bone health and optimal absorption.